 Students are encouraged to use Google Chrome, Mozilla Foxfire, or Safari.
-Internet Explorer may not accommodate all functions within Brightspace by D2L.
+Internet Explorer is not a supported browser for Brightspace by D2L.

 Instructors should respond to students within 48 hours, or 2 business days.
 Many instructors will respond more promptly; however, it's important to plan ahead and ask questions in advance.

 Check the course description and/or syllabus to see if a course requires proctored exams via computer or paper testing.
 If your course requires paper-proctored exams, follow the exam instructions listed in the Online Learning Guide to Paper Testing.
 If your course requires computer-proctored exams, follow the exam instructions listed in the Online Learning Guide to Computerized Testing.
 If your course requires proctored exams and you are unable to make it to campus, be sure to let your instructor know.
 You will need to secure a qualified proctor with the instructor’s permission.
 Complete the Off-Site Proctor Form and send it to your instructor for approval three weeks prior to your requested test date.